 Submissions that are up to 24 hours late can be downgraded up to one full grade (from B+ to C+, for example).
 Instructors are not obliged to accept documentation that is more than 24 hours late.
 Where a professor agrees to accept a late assignment, it should be submitted by the new deadline agreed upon by both parties.
 Thereafter, the student will receive a failing grade for the assignment.
 Grades and comments will be returned to students in a timely fashion.
-Students are also entitled to make an appointment to discuss assignments and feedback during instructors' office hours.
+Students may make an appointment to discuss assignments and feedback.